 Property Management Tips and Tricks

 If you’re a property manager for a multifamily apartment building or community, especially a larger one, you are probably busier than ever.
-Between juggling current resident issues, onboarding new residents, and navigating changing health and safety guidelines, you’re likely stretched thin.
-Fortunately, there are a few simple property management tips you can follow to help free up time and make property management easier.
+Between juggling current renter issues, onboarding new residents, and navigating changing health and safety guidelines, you’re likely stretched thin.
+Fortunately, there are a few simple property management tips you can follow to free up time and make your property management service better, as well as help you be a good property manager for your residents.

-Here are a few property management tips and tricks to make future property management easier and more efficient.
+Here are a few property management tips and tricks to make future property management easier and more efficient and help you be a more successful property manager.

-Property management basics argue that a property managers’ goal, aside from ensuring resident satisfaction, is to increase efficiency and optimize operations.
-To find areas of improvement for your residential property, start by answering the following questions:
+Property management basics argue that a property manager’s goal, aside from ensuring tenant satisfaction, is to increase efficiency and optimize operations.
+To find areas of improvement for your rental property, start by answering the following questions:

-- What task or tasks take too much of my time? – Oftentimes, there are tasks that you want to focus on that wind up taking a backseat to repetitive and sometimes tedious, but necessary tasks.
+- What task or tasks take too much of my time? – Oftentimes, there are tasks that a property manager wants to focus on that wind up taking a backseat to repetitive and sometimes tedious, but necessary tasks.
 If you find yourself spending significant amounts of time on repetitive administrative tasks, it may be worthwhile for you to consider outsourcing those tasks to a support employee, app, or service.
 Even outsourcing one task can save precious minutes, even hours of your time.
 Over the space of a year, those minutes can add up.

-- What are my tenants’ most common complaints? – Providing a desirable community environment starts with observing tenants most common complaints, or even surveying tenants for their most desired amenity ideas.
+- What are my tenants’ most common complaints? – Providing a desirable community environment starts with observing common tenant complaints, or even surveying tenants for their most desired amenity ideas.
 Consider giving tenants a suggestion box or an outlet to provide anonymous feedback about issues they’re having around the community.
-Proactively addressing complaints and suggestions can show current and potential tenants that they are valued and also help you find operational issues you might not have realized were a concern.
+Proactively addressing complaints and suggestions can show current and potential renters that they are valued and also help you find operational issues you might not have realized were a concern.

-- How can I be better organized? – Even the best time management skills can be challenged by an overflow of jobs and demands.
+- How can I be better organized? – Even with the best time management skills the property management business can be challenging, as a property manager is regularly inundated with various jobs and demands.
 Consider scheduling or batching your time instead of knocking things out as they come up.
 There are several apps and services available that can help to streamline processes or organize anything from handling rent payments to accepting packages.

 Common Problems and Solutions For Property Managers

-Now that you’ve taken some time to reflect on opportunities for improvement around your community, here are a few other common problems you may want to consider adding to your list, as well as some solutions that other property managers have turned to for help.
+Now that you’ve taken some time to reflect on opportunities for how to improve your rental property , here are a few other common problems you may want to consider adding to your list, as well as some solutions that other property managers have turned to for help.

-The meteoric rise of e-commerce platforms has changed the way that people shop for and purchase goods.
-Over the past two decades, e-commerce sales have grown from around 1% of total retail sales in 2000 to 16% in 20191.
-And, since the start of the pandemic, e-commerce penetration has seen 10 years of growth in less than 3 months – with the percent of total sales reaching nearly 35%2.
+The meteoric rise of eCommerce platforms has changed the way that people shop for and purchase goods.
+In fact, GroupM expects that global retail eCommerce sales will rise to $7 trillion by 2024 (comprising 25% of total retails sales) and reach $10 trillion by 20271.
+And, since the start of the pandemic, eCommerce penetration has seen 10 years of growth in less than 3 months – with the percent of total sales reaching nearly 35%2.

-- Package Management – The steady deluge of packages means that a good portion of your job could soon be devoted to accepting, organizing, and delivering tenants’ packages.
+- Package Management – The steady deluge of packages means that a good portion of a property manager’s job could soon be devoted to accepting, organizing, and delivering tenant packages.
 In a multifamily apartment community, especially for those with 100+ units, this could result in a massive overflow that stresses mailroom capacity.

-A solution for this problem is simple and aesthetically pleasing: smart package lockers, such as those provided by Parcel Pending.
-Smart lockers free up property managers’ time by creating an easy, secure, and contact-free way to handle daily deliveries.
+A solution for this problem is simple and aesthetically pleasing: smart package lockers, such as those provided by Parcel Pending by Quadient.
+Smart lockers can free up a property manager’s time by creating an easy, secure, and contact-free way to handle daily deliveries.

 Smart residential lockers provide a number of important benefits, including: